MIT MyLife Services

 Can I refer a friend or neighbor to MyLife Services?

-MyLife Services is only for members of the MIT community—faculty, staff, postdoc associates, postdoc fellows—and household members.
+MyLife Services is only for members of the MIT community—staff, postdoc associates, postdoc fellows, and faculty—and household members.
 If you are concerned about a friend, you can call MyLife Services for a consultation about how to assist him or her.

 Can I test-drive it?

 MyLife Services welcomes you to check it out.
 Call with a small or big problem and get help right away.
-No matter what you are facing, MyLife Services’ staff will treat you with respect and empathy.
+No matter what you are facing, the staff at MyLife Services will treat you with respect and empathy.
 They recognize the challenge of asking for help and understand that it can be difficult to make the first call for assistance.
 It is the goal of each MyLife Services staff member to make you feel supported, understood, and secure in the confidentiality of your conversation.

 More Information

-These are the members of the MIT Employee Assistance Program (EAP) Advisory Committee.
-MIT's EAP is now known as MyLife Services.
+Below are the members of the MIT Employee Assistance Program (EAP) Advisory Committee.
+MIT EAP is now known as MyLife Services.

 Employee Assistance Program Advisory Committee